voxpupuli/puppet-system/README.md

         period: 'hourly'
         repeat: 2

-The defined schedules can then we passed using the 'schedule' parameter to other types.
+The defined schedules can then be passed using the 'schedule' parameter to other types.

+Example 1:

+    system::schedule: 'maintenance'

+sets the default schedule for all system resources so that they are only run during the maintenance window of 2:00 to 04:59.

+Example 2:

+    system::services::schedule: 'daily'

+sets the default schedule for all system::services resources to be once a day.

+Example 3:

+    system::services:
+      httpd:
+        ensure: 'running'
+        enable: 'true'
+        schedule: 'half-hourly'

+overrides the services schedule for the httpd resource using a custom schedule we defined above.

+The default Puppet schedules are:

+* daily
+* hourly
+* monthly
+* never
+* weekly

+and the system::schedule class defines another called *always* that schedules the resource on every Puppet run.

 ## services